moonbitlang/core/list/README.md

 ## Overview

 List is implemented as a **linked list**, supporting O(1) head access.
-- Moonbit list is **homogenous** list, which means all elements in the list must be of the same type.
+- Moonbit list is **homogeneous** list, which means all elements in the list must be of the same type.
 - Moonbit list does not support random access well, you can only access elements by iterating through the list.
 If you need randomly access the nth element, you should use `Vec` instead.

 ## Usage